Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: An application on summer daily temperature

-We investigate the clustering of high temperature in summer by estimating the extremal index for data measured at two weather stations: de Bilt (N $52.11^\circ$, E $5.18 ^\circ$) in the Netherlands and Larissa (N $39.64^\circ$, E $22.41^\circ$) in Greece.
-We consider the daily maximum temperatures in June, July and August from 1955 to 2018 (\cite{rnoaa}).
-The sample size is 5888 for de Bilt and 5796 for Larissa.
-The difference in sample sizes is due to the missing data of year 2005 for the station Larrisa.
+We investigate the clustering of high temperature in summer by estimating the extremal index for data measured at three weather stations: de Bilt (N $52.11^\circ$, E $5.18 ^\circ$) in the Netherlands, Seville (N $37.4^\circ$, W $5.88 ^\circ$) in Spain, and Uccle (N $50.8^\circ$, E $4.35 ^\circ$) in Belgium.
+We consider the daily maximum temperatures in July and August from 1951 to 1999 (\cite{rnoaa}).
+We choose this time interval because the data for Seville is not available prior to 1955 and the data for Uccle has many missing values after 1999.
+The sample size for each station is 3038.
+One gets more data if considering a single station.

 In terms of the measurement time, there is a natural gap between the data of two consecutive years, which are considered independent.
 To account for this feature, our estimator is adjusted as following:

-where $N$ denotes the number of years, and $L$ denotes the number of observations for each year, 92 in this case.
+where $N$ denotes the number of years, and $L$ denotes the number of observations for each year, 62 in this case.

-First, we check the $D^{(d)}(u_n)$ condition by obtaining the estimates of $\delta(h)$ and compare those to the threshold $1/\sqrt{k}$.
-Based on the results in Figure \ref{fig: dtemp}, we conclude that $\hat d^*=2$ for the data from de Bilt and $\hat d^*=5$ for the data from Larrisa.
-The estimates of $\theta$ are plotted in Figure \ref{fig: dtht} by plugging $d=2$ into \eqref{eq:tht_t} for de Bilt and $d= 5$ for Larrisa.
-Both results are quite stable for $k\in [50, 200]$.
-Note that the threshold $X_{n-k,n}$ in Larrisa is much higher than that in de Bilt.
-We present the statistics and estimates in Table \ref{tab: tht_T}, where the fourth and seventh columns are the estimates of the expected number of days during a heatwave.
-For instance, the results for $k=200$ are interpreted as when a heatwave occurs, the expected number of very hot days (above \SI{38.6}{\celsius}) in the area of Larrisa in Greece is 7.7 while the expected number of warm days in the area of de Bilt is only 1.7.